oneredgrey/GetCleanData-FinalProject/codebook.md

 30. tbodygyrojerkstdx - (numeric)
 31. tbodygyrojerkstdy - (numeric)
 32. tbodygyrojerkstdz - (numeric)
-* Time domain signals: average of the mean (mean) or standard deviation (std) body angular velocity jerk signal on each axis (X, Y, Z) for each subject and each activity.

 33. tbodyaccmagmean - (numeric)
 34. tbodyaccmagstd - (numeric)